ttsubo2000/esi-internal-investigation/02_internet_gateway/00_internet_gateway.md

 ![scope](../images/ESI_Sequence_diagram.001.png)

-# Resource model for Loginal Network
+# Resource model for Internet Gateway
 First of all, you can see the overview of resources model of "Internet Gateway".

 ![Overview](resource/gohan_investigate_for_inetgw.001.png)